-Key individuals will be invited to contribute to the series of interviews/articles, but the platform is also open to receiving contributions from those involved in inclusive finance, in one of the four main sectors.
+Key individuals will be invited to contribute to the article series, but the platform is also open to receiving contributions from those involved in inclusive finance, in one of the four main sectors.

-- Public governmental and inter-governmental institutes. - Finance international banks, development banks, pension funds, etc. - Corporate multinationals involved in commodity production, processing or trade. - Community smallholder associations and supporting civil society and non-governmental organizations.
+- Public governmental and inter-governmental institutes. - Finance international banks, development banks, pension funds etc - Corporate multinationals involved in commodity production, processing or trade. - Community smallholder associations and supporting civil society and non-governmental organizations.